California Construction Accident Lawyers

 Thousands of construction workers are injured or killed on the job each year.
 Most workers know that if they are injured on the job, they have the right to file a claim for workers’ compensation benefits.
 This is one source of compensation available to the injured worker under the California Workers’ Compensation Act.
 The act provides benefits for employees who are injured on the job or suffer an occupational disease arising out of the course and scope of employment, regardless of who was at fault.
 Even if an employee is partially or totally at fault for his or her own injury, the employee is still entitled to workers’ compensation benefits.

 There are limitations on the employees’ rights.
 Except for very limited circumstances, employees may not sue their employers for an on-the-job injury, even if the employer was at fault.
 Also, workers’ compensation often does not provide enough benefits for the damages suffered by the worker.
 There are, however, circumstances under which the worker can pursue both a workers’ compensation claim and a case for damages against a liable party other than the employer.
 This is known as a third-party case.

-Anyone who has been injured on a construction site should seek the assistance of a law firm that is experienced and well-recognized in the field of construction accident law.
-Construction accident law is a sophisticated area.
-Hiring a law firm with superior experience will help ensure that the case is thoroughly investigated and that all sources of compensation are pursued.
+Anyone who has been injured on a construction site should seek the assistance of a construction accident attorney experienced and well-recognized in this sophisticated field of law.
+Hiring a construction accident lawyer with superior experience will help ensure that the case is thoroughly investigated and that all sources of compensation are pursued.

-Because of the complexity of these cases, handling construction accidents requires knowledge, resources, and competence.
-At The Reeves Law Group in California, we will handle your construction accident case with diligence and expertise.
+Because of the complexity of these cases, handling construction accident cases requires knowledge, resources, and competence.
+At The Reeves Law Group in California, we will handle your case with diligence and expertise.
 We are a successful and well-established law firm with the resources to handle complex personal injury cases.

 What Exactly is Personal Injury?